chrislongo/download-hls/README.txt

 Issues

-- Next to no error correction.
+- Next to no error handling.
 - If "-o" is not specified, individual segments will be overwritten.
 - Has not been tested on all playlists.